MUSC Rules of Futsal

 and MUSC Town League rules

--Games in the 1st/2nd- and 3rd/4th-grade and 5th and 6th grade divisions are 55 minutes, with 5-minute halftimes and 5 minutes between games.
-Teams switch sides at the half.
+-Games in the 1st/2nd- through 7th and 8th grade divisions are 55 minutes, with 5-minute halftimes and 5 minutes between games.

 -All games end at the assigned time regardless of delays or stoppages.